cloudknit-io/cloudknit/README.md

 ### Option 2: Use loosely coupled IaC & Application Deployment & hand-roll pipelines to run them

 Creating loosely-coupled components like networking, eks, rds, backend-apps, frontend-apps, etc. makes the individual components easier to manage, but the pipelines that run those components become complex.
-Pipeline code needs to manage the logic to run the various components in the correct order and handle various scenarios like failures and tearing down an entire environment when not needed.
+Pipeline code needs to manage the logic to run the various components in the correct order, handle failures and tear down unused resources.

 Pipeline code is imperative, and users have to write logic on “HOW” to get an entire environment.
 This causes a maintenance nightmare.
-We have seen teams write hundreds of lines of pipeline code to specify the “HOW” to run various components to get an entire environment and it becomes unmanageable at one point.
+We have seen teams write hundreds of lines of unmaintainable pipeline code.

 ![Where does CloudKnit fit in with existing tools](/assets/images/environment.jpeg) *<center>Diagram 2: Example Environment</center>*